-Grammar: min-retry-time <integer>; Blocks: options, view, zone (mirror, secondary, stub)
+Grammar: min-retry-time <integer>;

 Limits the zone refresh retry interval to no more often than the specified value, in seconds.

 This option controls the server's behavior on retrying failed zone transfers.
 Usually, the SOA retry values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.